 All these touchpoints require a 360-degree view of the shopper’s activity and purchase history, which can be achieved through clienteling.

 Whether the purchase was completed online or in-store, each engagement is an opportunity to capture the shopper’s data and enrich their profile for clienteling purposes.
-This allows the associates to serve the customer better when they visit the store.
+This allows the associates to serve the customers better when they visit the store.

 Marketing and Sales